 How Can a Smaller Healthcare Practice Get Started With Telemedicine?

-The platform you select should be a plug and play SaaS (software-as-a-service) offering that is subscription-based.
+The platform you select should be a plug-and-play SaaS (software-as-a-service) offering that is subscription-based.
 This will lessen both your upfront and monthly recurring costs.
-These carriers can be implemented with a simple download and do not require any additional equipment beyond an Internet connection, Wi-Fi, and hardware with a camera, whether that is a smartphone, tablet, laptop, or desktop.
+These carriers can be implemented with a simple download and do not require any additional equipment beyond an Internet connection, Wi-Fi, and hardware with a camera, whether smartphone, tablet, laptop, or desktop.